mschmidtkorth/logseq-msk-docs/pages/advanced-queries-tutorial-data.md

 type:: example
 awesomeness:: high

-- The data on this page is being used on [[Advanced queries tutorial]], don't remove
+- The data on this page is being used on [[Queries/Advanced Queries/Tutorial]], don't remove
 - This is an example tag #abcde
 - TODO This is a task marked #abcde
 - DOING Is even better then a task #abcde